stefanotorresi/facile-it.github.io/content/blog/eng/message-pack-an-alternative-to-json.md

 languageCode: "en-EN"
 twitterImage: '/images/message-pack-an-alternative-to-json/share.png'
 ---
-When we talk about data interchange in web applications, **[JSON](http://www.json.org/)** is the de-facto standard particularly if we think to develop a RESTful web services.
-JSON won his antagonist [XML](https://www.w3.org/XML/) (SOAP) without battle, but it has not deterred the creation of alternatives like [Google’s **Protocol Buffers**](https://developers.google.com/protocol-buffers/), [Apache **Avro**](https://avro.apache.org/) or **[MessagePack](http://msgpack.org/)**.
-In order to be complete we can also mention a [gzip](http://www.gzip.org/) compressed version of JSON (sometimes also called "*JSONC*") and [BSON](http://bsonspec.org/) that is a bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments, both derived directly from JSON.
-In this post we will be discussing MessagePack in greater depth.
+When we talk about data interchange in web applications, **[JSON](http://www.json.org/)** is the de-facto standard, especially in developing a RESTful web services.
+JSON won against its antagonist [XML](https://www.w3.org/XML/) (SOAP) without a battle, but it didn't prevent the development of alternatives like [Google’s **Protocol Buffers**](https://developers.google.com/protocol-buffers/), [Apache **Avro**](https://avro.apache.org/) or **[MessagePack](http://msgpack.org/)**.
+In being thorough, we should also mention [gzip](http://www.gzip.org/) JSON compression (sometimes also called "*JSONC*"), and [BSON](http://bsonspec.org/), a bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments, both derived directly from JSON.
+In this article we'll discuss MessagePack in depth.

 ![MessagePack](/images/message-pack-an-alternative-to-json/msgpack.png)

 # What is MessagePack?{#what-is-messagepack}

 « *MessagePack is an efficient binary serialization format.
 It lets you exchange data among multiple languages like JSON.
 But it's faster and smaller* ».
-To start using MessagePack we need to convert our application objects into MessagePack formats, this process is called *serialization*; vice versa the reverse process is called *deserializazion*.
-The following example helps us to better understand what we're talking.
+To start using MessagePack we need to convert our application objects into MessagePack format: this process is called *serialization*, while the reverse process is called *deserialization*.
+The following example can help us better understand what we're talking about.
 Consider this simple JSON:

 ```json
 {